schwarzichet/schwarzichet.github.io/docs/game/2021/README.md

 # 2021

-This is for 2021's games
+This is for 2021's games.